mhcrnl/PythonOpenWeather/README.md

-# Project Title
+# PythonOpenWeather

 [OpenWeatherMap](https://openweathermap.org/) sign in for your API key and python cod for info temperature of your city.
+This is a project from [geeksforgeeks](https://www.geeksforgeeks.org/python-find-current-weather-of-any-city-using-openweathermap-api/).
 ![Alt text](img/img1.png)

 ## Getting Started